 If you’re interested in the culinary aspect of France, you’ll want to check out the Place Jeanne-d’Arc.
 This market is situated in the middle of a traditional village and hosts stalls that are filled with native food selections like foie gras, wine, and cookies.
 You’ll also find stalls you can eat in to try fresh meats and cheese with their charcuterie creations.

 From the last weekend in November to the end of December each year, the city of Amiens plays host to the largest Christmas market in northern France.
 With over two kilometers of stalls, traders come not only from all over France but from as far as Canada to the west and India in the east.
 They offer foodie treats to suit all tastes, gifts of many shapes and sizes, as well as delicious hot snacks and drink to enjoy on the spot.

 While adults do a bit of Christmas shopping, children are able to enjoy Christmas themed fun rides.
 A train ride through an enchanting winter wonderland for the youngest ones, and a ride that goes a bit faster and a tad higher for the older kids.
 In 2017 Amiens was amongst 20 cities to be nominated European Best Christmas Market.

 One of the highlights of this time of the year in the city is the sound and light show at the Cathédrale Notre-Dame d’Amiens – one of the finest Gothic cathedrals in western Europe.
 At 7:00 pm each night the cathedral’s beautifully decorated front façade is lit up to look like it did when the church was built in the 13th century.
-Each and every figure painted in brilliant colours.
-Watching the colours take over the church, wrapped up warmly on a winter’s evening with a cup of mulled wine, is a truly special experience.
+Each and every figure painted in brilliant colors.
+Watching the colors take over the church, wrapped up warmly on a winter’s evening with a cup of mulled wine, is a truly special experience.